-Improving yield on slope areas with additional fertilizer subsequently improves canopy and minimizes soil erosion.
+■ Improving yield on slope areas with additional fertilizer subsequently improves canopy and minimizes soil erosion.

-Conservation tillage and other conservation practices reduce soil erosion and improve water quality.
+■ Conservation tillage and other conservation practices reduce soil erosion and improve water quality.

-Grass waterways and buffer strips are essential to improving water quality. age water from terrace channels.
+Grass waterways and buffer strips are essential to improving water quality. option that can be used to receive excess surface water runoff or drainage water from terrace channels.
 This practice helps remove sediment from the water before it leaves the field.
 The contribution of such practices to improving productivity and water quality is significant.